sei-jed-10/w02d02-HW6/README.md

 # HTML and CSS Layouts

-Your goal is to create a common two-column layout using HTML and CSS.
+Your goal is to create these very common layouts using HTML and CSS.

-In the [exercise/layout_one](exercise/layout_one) folder there is an HTML and CSS file for you to build the following layout:

 If you complete `Your Portfolio`, build these other very common layouts.